SuzukiRyuichiro/workshop-chrome-extension/README.md

 ##### **TODO:**

-In your manifest, add the following to run our cheesify script on all the pages we visit.
+In your manifest, add the following to run our baconify script on all the pages we visit.

 ```javascript
 // manifest.json